topsunil/theonlypot/Mechanical/Readme.md

 - The center pipe that drives the auger blade
 - The auger blade itself.

 I created a center pipe of 8mm diameter using the **C = pi x D** formula.
-The difficult part was to find the formula for designing the auger blade so, I can design it on flat surface and cutout it to form the auger.
+The difficult part was to find the formula for designing the auger blade; so that, I can design it on a flat surface and cut it to form the auger blade.

-I found this formula to calculate the inner diameter and outer diameter of the auger blade cutout.
+I found the following formula to calculate the inner diameter and the outer diameter of the auger blade.

 ##### Parameters